Flags and Configs

 display_config=DisplayConfig(results_folder="./evals/prompt-v3"),

-)After the loop, the folder is flat — just the raw test runs:
+)After a few runs, the folder is flat — just the raw test runs:

 ./evals/prompt-v3/